 To volunteer for any of the year-round local community efforts below, please contact Lori Dees, DCDS Foundation Manager, at [email protected] or call 972-386-5741 ext.
 228. Your generous donation of time and talents are appreciated!

 Do you enjoy working with the elderly?
 Senior’s Smiles, a program aimed at nursing homes, need your expertise and time!
-In coordination with the Dallas Dental Hygienists’ Society, the DCDS Foundation provides oral health education to the elderly in our community.
+In coordination with the Dallas Dental Hygienists’ Association, the DCDS Foundation provides oral health education to the elderly in our community.

 The HOPEFUL Smiles™ Program